7 Rules You Should Have for Your Family Childcare Home

 When you open a new family childcare business in your home, it’s hard to know what will work and what won’t.
+Let me save you a ton of heartache and headaches.
 If you start your business and add rules, it’s much harder than beginning the business with your rules in place.
 You can have them already in your contract or policies depending on where they belong and you will save yourself a whole lot of headaches.

 Contracts have to do with time and money, and policies have to do with everything else.
 So if it’s about pay or hours, etc., it belongs in your contract.
 Click here to read more about contracts and policies.

 I have asked some tried and true professionals what they feel the most important rules are, and I am going to share with you what they said.
 Make sure you take care of yourself when it comes to your business.
 You will never be able to please everyone or do things everyone’s way because they all have their own opinion.
 Make sure you set your daycare up for you.
 You’re the one who has to do it.